 DIN 7151 or ISO 286 provide basic information for selecting the right fit.
 Figure 2 gives a first overview.

 Choosing the right fit depends on the mounting and dismounting options at the user's site.
 In general, the user can choose freely to ensure correct torque application in all conditions of use.
 However, the user has sole responsibility for obtaining correct measurement results.
 Application examples and types of fits are specified in .
 Fig. 3 shows an excerpt.

 There are various possibilities for connecting shafts with holes.
 Be it interference and transitions fits, clearance fits, clamping connections or feather keys - the right manufacturing tolerance is crucial to the quality of measurement.
 HBM offers extensive support.
 Our tip: Do not refer to the data sheet only in the design, use the mounting instructions, too.
 Documentation for all torque products can be downloaded from HBM's web site at any time.
-In addition, the technical articles about frequently asked questions, available on the Internet, are very useful.
+In addition, the about frequently asked questions, available on the Internet, are very useful.

 Rainer Schicker, Georg Wegener: Measuring Torque Correctly, ISBN 3-00-008945-4, Published by Hottinger Baldwin Messtechnik GmbH, Darmstadt

 HBM Mounting instructions T20WN A0726_13.1_en/de/fr, Published by Hottinger Baldwin Messtechnik GmbH, Darmstadt, 2011

 DIN 7157, Passungsauswahl, Toleranzfelder, Abmaße, Paßtoleranzen, German standards are exclusively sold by Beuth-Vertrieb GmbH, Berlin 30 and Köln

 Böge, A.: Das Techniker-Handbuch, 2.
 Auflage, Friedrich Vieweg & Sohn GmbH, Braunschweig, 1969